justryanw/rust-flake-template/README.md

 Simple Nix Flake template for the Rust using [Crate2Nix](https://github.com/nix-community/crate2nix).

 ### Features
-- Builds dependanices individualy with [Crate2Nix](https://github.com/nix-community/crate2nix) so they can be reused between builds.
+- Builds crate dependanices individualy with [Crate2Nix](https://github.com/nix-community/crate2nix) so they can be reused between builds.
-- Uploads built crates to a binary cache server during CI/CD.
+- Uploads built crates to a binary cache server during CI/CD if provided.
 - Local builds will pull crates from the cache server meaning the same crate doesn't need to built more than once.
 - Dev shell with everything needed to build using Cargo.
+- Wraps program with any desired system dependencies so its avaialable at runtime.

 ### Usage